From Ohio History Central

 Carl Burton Stokes was a political leader and public official from Cleveland, Ohio.

 Stokes was born on June 2, 1927, in Cleveland, Ohio.
 His father died when Carl was three years old, and Stokes' mother struggled to provide for her family.
-The Stokes family resided in the Outhwaite Homes, Cleveland's first federally funded housing project.
+The Stokes family resided in the Outhwaite Homes, Cleveland's first federally-funded housing project.
 Carl dropped out of high school in 1944, and later joined the United States Army.
-Receiving his discharge two years later, Stokes completed his high school education in 1947.
-He then attended West Virginia College and Cleveland College of the Western Reserve before graduating from the University of Minnesota Law School with a B.S. degree in 1954.
+Stokes received a discharge after two years in the Army.
+He completed his high school education in 1947.
+He then attended West Virginia College and Cleveland College before graduating from the University of Minnesota with a B.S. degree in 1954.
 He then enrolled in the Cleveland-Marshall Law School and graduated with a law degree in 1956.
 After passing the bar examination in 1957, Stokes became an assistant prosecuting attorney for Cuyahoga County.

 Stokes served as a prosecuting attorney until 1962, when he joined his brother, Louis Stokes, in establishing the law firm Stokes, Stokes, Character, and Terry.
 In that same year, Carl Stokes was elected to the Ohio House of Representatives and served three terms.
 He was the first African American member of the Democratic Party elected to the Ohio House.
 Stokes became a strong supporter of Civil Rights and welfare issues.

-Stokes and his brother, House of Representatives member Louis Stokes, symbolize the growing acceptance of African Americans in politics by whites in the U.S. The Stokes brothers dramatically increased African American political prestige during the 1960s and the 1970s.
+Stokes and his brother, House of Representatives member Louis Stokes, symbolize the growing acceptance of African Americans in politics.
+The Stokes brothers dramatically increased African American political prestige during the 1960s and the 1970s.

 - Moore, Leonard.
 Carl B. Stokes and the Rise of Black Political Power.
 Champaign: University of Illinois Press, 2003.